 For answers, it makes sense to go to the man responsible for developing both Pepper X and The Smokin' Ed Carolina Reaper (that's a trademarked name, by the way): Ed Currie.
 He goes by Smokin' Ed, and he describes himself as owner, president, mad scientist and chef at PuckerButt Pepper Company in South Carolina.

-"For the general public, [hot sauce] is a condiment," Currie says.
+"For the general public, [hot sauce] is a condiment," Currie said, when we spoke to him in 2018.
 "People start with sauces like Tabasco, and they are good sauces, but they aren't really hot.
 People develop a tolerance for them, and they want something more."

 Who Eats This Stuff?

-Currie says there are three kinds of people who love eating super-hot sauces.
+Currie said there are three kinds of people who love eating super-hot sauces.
 The first includes the adventure seekers, people who see extreme eating as a kind of YOLO challenge.
-"Risk takers, extreme bikers, those people who perceive eating super-hot peppers as an extreme sport.
-It's a challenge of something they want to overcome," Currie says.
+"Risk-takers, extreme bikers, those people who perceive eating super-hot peppers as an extreme sport.
+It's a challenge of something they want to overcome," Currie said.

 A second group is made of the challengers — the people you see on YouTube or drawing a crowd at a fair.
 You'll often see them throwing up at the end of their videos.
-"What's making them sick is the gallon of milk they're drinking too fast, not the pepper," Currie says, adding that a pepper can't directly hurt you.
+"What's making them sick is the gallon of milk they're drinking too fast, not the pepper," Currie said.
 "There's no actual heat in a pepper.
 The heat is a result of a chemical reaction that happens in your body, triggered by capsaicinoids in the peppers reacting with sensory neurons.
 Our bodies perceive the heat."

 The third group?
 Well they are often people who are actually recovering from drug addiction.
 Capsaicinoids, of which there are about 22 to 23 types, trigger your body to release dopamine and endorphins, both of which result in a sense of euphoria — a rush.